ermlikeyeah/ermlikeyeah.github.io/now.md

 ---
 layout: page
 title: Now
-permalink: /now/
+permalink: "/now/"

 ---
 ## Work

-Currently I am mainly contracting as a service designer for [Difrent](//difrent.co.uk) at [NHS BSA](//www.nhsbsa.nhs.uk) on the new NHS Jobs and Covid-19 responses, until May 2020.
+Currently I am mainly contracting as a service designer for [Difrent](//difrent.co.uk) at [NHS BSA](//www.nhsbsa.nhs.uk) on the new NHS Jobs and Covid-19 responses, until the summer 2020.
 I am [figuring out what I will be doing after that date](/work-note-2020-january/).

 I write [week notes](/tags#weeknotes) which sometimes mention work and a more specific [monthly work note](/tags#work%20notes).